 Students who believe that their rights have been violated should report their concerns to their parents, the Executive Director or Designee, or other appropriate school personnel.
-Thereafter, all concerns should be brought to the attention of the Executive Director or Designee.
-If the Executive Director or Designee is the alleged offender, then the complaint should be brought to the attention of the president of the Governing Council or his/her designee.
+Thereafter, all concerns should be brought to the attention of the Executive Director or Designee is the alleged offender, then the complaint should be brought to the attention of the president of the Governing Council or his/her designee.